chengscott/np2018_project2_demo_sample/README.md

     2. Use diff to compare the files inside output/ and answer/
     3. Show the result of demo

+- zombie.sh:
+  - Check if your server left any zombie processes in the system
+  - Run this script right before you shut down your server

+- shm.sh:
+  - Check if your server left shared memory in the system
+  - Run this script after you shut down your server

 - src/
   - Contains source code of commands (noop, removetag...) and test.html